nero0704/1800_202210_BBY30/README.md

 * [Contents](#content)

 ## General Info
-*Hi my name is Samuel.
+* Hi my name is Samuel.
+* This is a line added by David Nam

 ## Technologies
 Technologies used for this project: